codecrafting-io/adoldap/README.md

 #### OS

 The `OS` handles the OS related values of the attributes `operatingSystem` and `operatingSystemVersion`, that can be found on `Computer` entries.
-The class extracts and splits the data providing methods for retrieve the `name`, `version`, `flavour`, and also ways to easily compare OSs.
+The class extracts and splits the data providing methods to retrieve the `name`, `version`, `flavour`, and also ways to easily compare OSs.

 ```php
 $computer = $ad->search()->computer('MACHINE01');